Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/SEMANTICS.md

 - proto3 repeated packable fields are still packed by default on the wire, but that effective default is derived from `FileDescriptorProto.syntax` rather than stored as an explicit descriptor option;
-- defaults are checked against the resolved field type and integer width;
+- defaults are checked against the resolved field type and integer width, and enum defaults must name a value declared by the resolved enum;
 - float and double defaults are stored in the canonical textual form used by `protoc`, while string and bytes defaults follow descriptor.proto rules;
 - Unicode escapes must decode to Unicode scalar values;